Reporting Fraud, Waste, and Abuse

-Our objective is to provide FCPS employees and the general public a confidential means for reporting suspected wrongdoing involving fraud, waste, and abuse of school assets and resources.
+Our objective is to provide FCPS employees and the general public a confidential means, in accordance with School Board Policy 1106, "Protection Against Retaliation When Engaged in Protected Activity", for reporting suspected wrongdoing involving fraud, waste, and abuse of school assets and resources.
 Violations include, but are not limited, to the following:

 - Theft or misuse of school funds or property.

 - Records falsification (such as personnel records, time and attendance, or procurement.)

 - Abuse of authority or using position for personal gain.